Go to content

 The most important thing, I believe is not to worry so much about the name, as to know the Deity Himself, His character, His purposes, His will.
 The term "name" as used in Hebrew often means nature, reputation, character, and it is a knowledge of the divine name in this sense that Christians should seek.
 My thought is that we are spending a lot of time on side issues -- debating whether we have the right articulation of Hebrew and Greek words -- when there are souls out there dying because they have never heard the name of Jesus.
 I believe that God is much more concerned about heart surrender, for He says that people honor Him with their lips, but their hearts are "far from me." -Isa.
 29:13. (emphasis mine)

-My Comment: Not to worry so much about His Name, His Holy Identity.
+My Response: Not to worry so much about His Name, His Holy Identity?
 Read Acts 4:12, and say that, and then read, Mat 11:27 and Ph 2:9-11, also.
 Whose Name do you confess?
 Oh, any name will do, you say?
 And, what, people are dying in the name of Jesus?
+Names don't matter?
 That is proof?
 Oh, and then you say it is about "articulation"?
 How do you articulate the name Jesus?
-Geezus, but in over a third of the world it is articulated as Hey Zeus, Hezeus.
-I think it does matter.
-Certainly the name used to replace our Savior's Name is not His Name, the Name He was given by His Heavenly Father -- the translators are wrong and are afraid to admit it -- imagine if they did, all of the bibles they would have to recall, and all of the books they would have to change, but only after wiping all of the egg of error from their faces.
+Geezus, or. as over a third of the world articulates His Name as Hey Zeus, Hezeus (The Zeus).
+I, and a few others, think it does matter.
+Certainly the name used to replace our Savior's Name is not His Name, simple as that, even as this letter admits to.
+The Name He was given by His Heavenly Father does not matter to them -- in fact, to the majority of Christian Churches.
+The translators (scribes) are wrong and are afraid to admit it -- imagine if they did, all of the bibles they would have to recall, and all of the books they would have to change, but only after wiping all of the egg of error from their faces, the admissions of incomplete baptisms, imagine.

 Jesus summed up the importance of a knowledge of the Deity: "And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent."
 (John 17:3; See also Hosea 6:6, Jer.
 9:24 and Hab.
 2:14)

-My Comment: Now read the quotes you gave, only this time, with the Names restored.
-Your name is Sharon, why don't i just call you Chuck?
-If your name is important to you, how much more His Name.
+My Response: Now read the quotes you gave, only this time, with the Names restored.
+Your name is Sharon, why don't i just call you Chuck, Sally or Sue?
+If your name is important to you, how much more His Name -- even in you examples verses, His Name, though presented incorrectly, is central.
 You know, it isn't like we do not have His Name today.
-We have His Name, it is in the Old Testament as Joshua, the Old English transliteration, so why not use that Name?
+We have His Name, it is in the Old Testament as Joshua, the Old English transliteration, certainly, but it begs the question, Why not use that Name, why use a name so different, a name pronounced so very different?
 Why use a made up name?
 Why not use the Name we see and read in the Old Testament in the New Testament?
-Joshua, pronounced as YaHshua, has been around for some 3,000 years and is the name of the individual that led the Chosen people of YaHWeH into the Promised land.
-It is fitting, then, that our Savior, who is going to lead us into the Kingdom of God would have the same name, Joshua, or YaHshua, and not the bogus name JESUS, a name that is not even close to the Name He was named at Birth.
+Why drop Joshua as presented in the English Old Testament for Jesus, a completely different name?
+Joshua, pronounced as YaHshua, has been around for some 3,000 years and is the name of the individual that led the Chosen people of YaHWeH into the Promised land -- surely you know this?
+It is fitting, then, that our Savior, who is going to lead us into the Kingdom of God the Father would have the same name, Joshua, or YaHshua, and not the bogus name JESUS, a name that is not even close to the Name He was named at Birth.
 Make no mistake the translations you read today were not written in the first Century, so they had plenty of time to replace His true Name with a false name.
-I say THEY, meaning the Devil and his angels.
+I say THEY, meaning the Devil and his angels -- even those they influence.

 Thank you for contacting Amazing Facts and hope this helps you in your study of God's name.
 Please write again if you have more questions.
 God bless!